 Domain authority is another concept I had never heard of, but as I was attempting to monetize my blog the subject came up.
 Domain authority is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs), and it is something that some potential sponsors pay attention to.
 When I started my score was a 1, and it continues to increase as I work on improving my site.
 It can take a long time to increase your score, which is why I recommend learning about it in the beginning so you can implement best practices as you create or grow your blog.

-I hope you found this to be helpful in some way.
+I hope you found this How to Start a Blog Guide to be helpful in some way.
 The more you learn about this industry you’ll see that everyone has their own opinion on best practices and what to do in the beginning.
 I’ve shared what has been the most helpful to me personally.
 Please know there is always more to learn, I certainly learn something every day!
-I’m happy to answer any questions you have if you would like to leave a comment below or email me.
 Head on over to Part 2: How to Monetize Your Blog.
+Also, I loved these tips from my colleague Christiana on how to start a lifestyle blog, I love learning from others!

-I hope you’ll pin this so you can share with those considering starting their journey in blogging:
+I hope you’ll pin this for those considering starting their journey in blogging: